w3f/polkadot-wiki/docs/learn/learn-staking.md

 ## How many Validators does Polkadot have?

 Polkadot currently has
+{{ polkadot: <RPC network="polkadot" path="query.staking.validatorCount" defaultValue={297}/> :polkadot }}
-<RPC network="polkadot" path="query.staking.validatorCount" defaultValue={297}/> validators.
-The top
+{{ kusama: <RPC network="polkadot" path="query.staking.validatorCount" defaultValue={297}/> :kusama }}
-bound on the number of validators has not been determined yet, but should only be limited by the bandwidth strain of the network due to peer-to-peer message passing.
+validators.
+The top bound on the number of validators has not been determined yet, but should only be limited by the bandwidth strain of the network due to peer-to-peer message passing.
 The estimate of the number of validators that Polkadot will have at maturity is around 1000.
+Kusama, Polkadot's canary network, currently has
+{{ polkadot: <RPC network="kusama" path="query.staking.validatorCount" defaultValue={1000}/> :polkadot }}
+{{ kusama: <RPC network="kusama" path="query.staking.validatorCount" defaultValue={1000}/> :kusama }}
-Kusama, Polkadot's canary network, currently has 900 validator slots in the active set.
+validator slots in the active set.

 ## Resources